Connect with others who understand.

 Medications and Supplements To Manage Kidney Problems

 If you have kidney issues, your doctor might recommend phosphorus or potassium binders.
 These medications help reduce the load of phosphorus or potassium your body absorbs from food.
-You can ask your doctor if binders are a good option for you and how they might affect your diet.
+You can ask your doctor if binders are a good option for you and how they might affect your diet when living with lupus nephritis.

 Some people with lupus or kidney issues may require supplements to meet their nutritional needs.
 It’s important to take the right dose and form.
 Always check with your doctor before starting any dietary supplements, which can sometimes cause side effects or interfere with medications you may be taking.
 Echinacea, in particular, has been shown to increase inflammation in people with lupus.

-Your doctor can check your levels of nutrients such as vitamin D or calcium and recommend supplements that may be appropriate for you.
+Your doctor can check your levels of nutrients such as vitamin D or calcium and recommend supplements that are appropriate for you.

 Talk to Your Doctor About Your Diet